Jorricks/macos-notifications/CONTRIBUTING.md

-# Contributing to mac-notifications
+# Contributing to macos-notifications

-As an open source project, mac-notifications welcomes contributions of many forms.
+As an open source project, macos-notifications welcomes contributions of many forms.
 This document summarizes the process.

 Examples of contributions include: